Handbound with love.

-Section-sewn binding, also known as section sewn or Smyth-sewn binding, is an age-old bookmaking technique that requires extra care and time, which is made evident in the stunning results.
+Section-sewn binding, also known as Smyth-sewn binding, is an age-old bookmaking technique that requires extra care and time, which is made evident in the stunning results.
 In this binding method, sections of folded pages (signatures) are bound together with thread.
 Each signature is then stitched together forming a book block that is then glued along the binding edge to give extra strength and durability.
 The resulting books are of very high quality and durability; they will last lifetimes.
 They also have great lay-flat capabilities as the paper pages open to lay near flat (with very limited bowing from the center).
-Loved by book makers, this traditional form of binding is far and away the best binding method.
+Loved by book makers, this traditional form of binding is far and away the best method there is.

-At MILK, we believe in investing a little extra into a quality product that will be passed on from generation to generation.
+At MILK, we believe in creating quality products that will be passed on from generation to generation.
 Our chosen binding methods reflect this.